*There are affiliate links in this post. See end of post for more info.

 - There’s a bit of stretch to this fabric.
 It feels fitness-y.

 - You can zip it up and down the normal way, like you would with most jackets.
 Or, using a second zipper tab, you can unzip from the bottom upwards.
 I noticed that this feature helps create more freedom of movement when I’m in jeans instead of fitness leggings.

-ETHOS Long Layer sweatshirt has become my go-to piece for running errands before or after exercise.
+ETHOS Long Bomber sweatshirt has become my go-to piece for running errands before or after exercise.
 The length makes me feel more put together and covered up when I’m wearing body-conscious workout clothes outside the gym.
-I don’t look like such a conspicuous gym-rat standing around at the bank or the grocery store or Starbucks.
-JK, I never go to Starbucks right before or after a workout. #drinkwater
+I don’t look like such a conspicuous gym-rat standing around at the bank or grocery store.

-Apart from how well RYU’s ETHOS Long Layer meets the demands of an urban, gym-going lifestyle, it’s also my newest must-bring warm layer for traveling to fitness conferences.
+Apart from how well RYU’s ETHOS Long Bomber meets the demands of an urban, gym-going lifestyle, it’s also my newest must-bring warm layer for traveling to fitness conferences.

 I wear the same ensemble almost every flight: an outfit curated for function and comfort that minimizes what I need to stuff in my carry-on.
 I’d say this jacket is close to the perfect plane piece (if only it had an inside pocket to stash a passport and boarding pass…)

 If I Could Change One Thing: The black fabric picks up lint somewhat easily.
-It doesn’t seem to be as much of an issue with the grey one.
+It doesn’t seem to be as much of an issue with the grey or blue one.

 Should You Buy It?
-Definitely browse in store if you’re in Vancouver (Toronto locations coming soon).
+Definitely browse in store if you’re in Vancouver, Toronto, L.A. or NYC.
 Or have a closer look on the RYU website (shop in Canadian or U.S. dollars).
 This stylish layering piece really does perform well for travel and/or buzzing about town in workout wear.
 Cost: $187 USD / $193 CND; sizes XS-XL.